 Participants will have a chance to put these ideas into action through site observations, interactive lectures, and brainstorming activities using local case studies to reimagine the restorative and regenerative potential of our built environment.

 For additional workshop details, visit our Deep Roots Workshop website.

 Who should come?

-Therefore, our goal is to bring in as diverse a group as possible - all perspectives are needed and valued!
+The biomimicry innovation process thrives when diverse teams come together to solve a problem.
+We are therefore bringing together as diverse a group as possible - all perspectives are needed and valued!
 Architects, designers, engineers (civil, industrial...all kinds!), developers, municipal workers, biologists, landscape architects, students and educators, planners, economists, and more!